tinacms/tina.io/content/blog/gatsby-tina-101.md

 </TinaField>
 ```

-Since it's wrapping markdown body, we assign the `name` prop the value `rawMarkdownBody`.
-To render the Wysiwyg editor, we pass in the `Wysiwyg` editor component from `@tinacms/fields` as a property.
-Tina uses this passed in component to render the "edit mode" version of the content.
+Since it's wrapping Markdown body, we assign the `name` prop the value `rawMarkdownBody`.
+To render the WYSIWYG editor, we pass in the `Wysiwyg` component from `@tinacms/fields` as a property.
+Tina renders this component when "edit mode" is active.

-Of course, we also had to import the relevant React components to be able to _use_ them.
+Of course, we also have to import the relevant Tina components to be able to _use_ them:

 ```javascript
 import { Wysiwyg } from '@tinacms/fields'
 import { TinaField } from '@tinacms/form-builder'
 ```

-With those code snippets added, we actually can use the inline editor now- right on the blog post page!
+With those code snippets added, we can actually use the inline editor to change a blog post!

 ![Woah!
 Now that's fancy.](/img/blog/gatsby-tina-101/madalyn_blog_4.png)